HEPTACOM/heptaconnect-docs/docs/portal-development/015-dependency-injection.md

 Read more in [the ADR section](../adr/2021-04-13-portal-dependency-injection-implementation.md) about our thoughts for our decisions.
 The following sections require you to know basic knowledge about the Symfony package which are documented very well [here](https://symfony.com/doc/current/components/dependency_injection.html).

 ## Zero-configuration setup

 Every service container is using a zero-configuration to allow a seamless entry into portal development.
-This means auto-configuration, auto-wiring and automatic PSR-4 resource loading is active by default.
+This means auto-configuration, auto-wiring, auto-binding and automatic PSR-4 resource loading is active by default.
 These features enable dependency injection without any setup steps for the developer.